 Areas of expertise: Health Services Research, Implementation Science, Health Policy and Epidemiology

-Asheley Cockrell Skinner, PhD, is a health services researcher focused on addressing a variety of population health issues, particularly those affecting children.
-She is currently an Associate Professor at Duke University, at the Duke Clinical Research Institute.
+Asheley Cockrell Skinner, PhD, is a health services researcher whose work addresses a variety of population health issues, particularly implementation of programs to improve the health of vulnerable populations.
+She is currently an Associate Professor at Duke University in Population Health Sciences.
 She received her PhD in 2007 in Health Policy and Administration at the University of North Carolina at Chapel Hill.
-She is a nationally-known expert in childhood obesity, focusing on the measurement of obesity, the health consequences of obesity, and preventing stigma in obesity interventions and policy.
-She also has significant experience in the areas of child maltreatment, substance use and abuse among adolescents, and prescription drug misuse.
-In addition to her many roles in research, she is also a dedicated teacher, mentoring doctoral students, residents, fellows, and junior faculty.
+A nationally-known expert in childhood obesity, her work uses a data-driven approach to understand pediatric obesity and improve implementation of evidence-based treatment.
+She applies this implementation science approach to other populations, including children involved in child welfare investigations and individuals affected by opioid use or misuse.
+In addition to her many roles in research, she also currently serves as the Director of Graduate Studies for Population Health Sciences, directs multiple training programs, and actively mentors undergraduate and graduate students, fellows, and junior faculty.

 Education and Training

-- Postdoctoral Fellow, Program on Health Care Quality and Patient Outcomes, School Of Nursing, University of North Carolina at Chapel Hill, 2007 - 2009
+- Postdoctoral Fellow, Program on Health Care Quality and Patient Outcomes, School Of Nursing, University of North Carolina - Chapel Hill, 2007 - 2009